raspberrypilearning/html-form-elements/en/step_1.md

 --- /collapse ---

-You can add attributes to an `<input>` element, which helps the user and controls what can be entered.
+You can add attributes to an `<input>` element to help the user and control what can be entered.

 --- collapse ---